Frequently asked questions

 If we’re not meeting the agent at the property but are meeting someone else there (i.e. the owner, the tenant or one of their associates), we ask for that person’s first name and mobile phone number so that:

-• we can send them a text message the day before to confirm the time in writing (we’ve been to several properties at 10:30 only to be told that the place isn’t ready and that they were verbally told by the agent 2:30, which sounds alike).
-The text message also requests that they be outside and away from windows and doors while we’re shooting the interior;
+we can send them a text message immediately after the booking’s made and the day before to confirm the time in writing (we’ve been to several properties at 10:30 only to be told that the place isn’t ready and that they were verbally told by the agent 2:30, which sounds alike).
+The text message also requests that they be away from areas being photographed (including through windows and doors) while we’re shooting the interior;

-• we can call them direct if they’re not there when we get there to find out how long they’ll be rather than to partake in the aerial ping pong that happens if we have to call the agent, if we can get through; and
+we can call them directly if they’re not there when we get there to find out how long they’ll be rather than to partake in the aerial ping pong that happens if we have to call the agent, if we can get through; and

-• they can call us direct if they have queries about presentation or changing the appointment time if they can’t get through to the agent.
+they can call us directly if they have queries about presentation or changing the appointment time if they can’t get through to the agent.

 We do work for other businesses, such as short stay accommodation operators, builders, architects, property developers, interior decorators and so on.
 We also work for homeowners who are selling or leasing their property.